isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * `vector`
 * `my_map`

-Avoid identifiers containing double underscores `__` and names with leading underscores.
+Avoid identifiers containing double underscores `__` and names that start with an underscore followed by a capital letter (e.g., `_Throws`).
-They are (almost) always reserved identifiers.
+Such identifiers are reserved for the C++ implementation.

 ##### Example